FantoX/FantoX/README.md

 <br>

 <div align="center">
-  <h3>I am a Node.js Developer by Passion and a Software Testing Engineer by Proffession.
-I love Node.js and spend most of the time in making Node.js opensource projects, NPM packages and collaborate in other's projects.
+  <h3>I am a python Developer by Passion and a Software Testing Engineer by Proffession.
+I love python and spend most of the time in making python opensource projects, NPM packages and collaborate in other's projects.
 If you want me to collaborate in your preject, you can contact me.</h3>
 </div>
 <br>